Brian (Ace)

 his mind was closed to this type of work".

-He defines
+He defines abstract

-abstract art as "non-objective and unknowable".
-This,
+art as "non-objective and unknowable".
+This, he maintains,

-where there often aren't any.
-For this reason, he believes that
+often aren't any.
+For this reason, he believes that it is more of

-it is more of a challenge to create an abstract painting that
+a challenge to create an abstract painting that has meaning.

 "If art

-is not about visual pleasure", says Ace, "then it is
+is not about visual pleasure", says Ace, "then it is about

-understood and perhaps forgotten".
+and perhaps forgotten".

 All of Ace's

 paintings are for sale.
-If you are interested, contact him by
+If you are interested, contact him by any

-any other following means:
+other following means:

 Tel: 0161-2318348